MilchRatchet/Luminary/README.md

 ![Sponza Example](https://github.com/MilchRatchet/Luminary/blob/main/demo_images/Sponza.png)

-This project is for fun and to learn more about Computer Graphics.
+This project is for fun and to learn more about `Computer Graphics`.
 There is no end goal, I will add whatever I feel like.
 The following is a list of things that I may do in the future.

 - Implement wide BVH.
 - Implement Clouds.